dtwiggs/MyDSA/README.md

 ## Navigation

-All of my solution files are found within the `src` folder.
+All of my solution files are found within their specified type folder (ex. `TwoPointers`) within the `src` folder.